Sandeep5521/Assignment/readMe.txt

-just run the below command in terminal to see results
+just run the below command in your nodeJS terminal to see results

 node app.js